 - Bring the thread down, up through the eye of the take-up lever, and then down again passing it through the thread guide near the top of the needle.

 - Carefully thread the needle from front to back.

 - Pull at least 4-5 inches of thread through the needle to the back of the machine.
 It should move smoothly with little resistance.

-For the exact steps to thread the top spool on your sewing machine, look at the directions provided in the instruction manual.
+For the exact steps to thread the top spool on your sewing machine, look at the directions provided in your machine’s instruction manual.

 Draw up the Bobbin Thread